"Few men have virtue to withstand the highest bidder."

 Live Action TV

-- WWE: Ted DiBiase's character bribed quite a few people during his time as a wrestling Heel, to the point that it actually became his routine.
+- Ted DiBiase's character in WWE bribed quite a few people during his time as a wrestling Heel, to the point that it actually became his routine.
 His Catch Phrase, also the first line in his entrance theme, was "Everybody's got a price".

 - In the Cabin Pressure episode "Edinburgh", Martin refuses to humiliate himself groveling to Mr. Birling for £500. £6000, however, is another matter entirely.
 Unfortunately, Martin's terrible luck holds out.

-- Traveller: In section "Zilan Wine", the PCs can bribe every single government official on the planet Zila, no exceptions.
+- In section "Zilan Wine" of Traveller, the PCs can bribe every single government official on the planet Zila, no exceptions.

 - In the Planescape campaign setting of Dungeons & Dragons, it's possible to get almost anything you want in Sigil through bribery - information, special treatment from a service, entrance into a place you couldn't otherwise get into, even getting the town watch to look the other way (depending on how honest he is).
 Probably nowhere in the universe is the expression "money talks" more true than there.

-- Greasus Goldtooth is apparently rich enough to bribe any enemy into incompetence.
+- Greasus Goldtooth in Warhammer Fantasy is apparently rich enough to bribe any enemy into incompetence.
 This includes most royal guards and is actually one of his special abilities.

 - Exalted's Solar charm Knowing the Soul's Price allows you to do exactly that by revealing the one thing for which its target will do anything.
 The charm description, however, states that although every man has his price, this price is not necessarily money, and that it is more likely both to be really high and not to be money for persons with high moral standards.